imdineshgrewal/NLP-SMSSpamCollection/README.md

 Naive Bayes model is easy to build and particularly useful for very large data sets.
 Along with simplicity, Naive Bayes is known to outperform even highly sophisticated classification methods.<br />

 ## Random Forest
+Random forest, like its name implies, consists of a large number of individual decision trees that operate as an ensemble.
+Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes our model’s prediction.<br />

+The fundamental concept behind random forest is a simple but powerful one — the wisdom of crowds.
+In data science speak, the reason that the random forest model works so well is:<br />
+A large number of relatively uncorrelated models (trees) operating as a committee will outperform any of the individual constituent models.<br />
+The low correlation between models is the key.
+Just like how investments with low correlations (like stocks and bonds) come together to form a portfolio that is greater than the sum of its parts, uncorrelated models can produce ensemble predictions that are more accurate than any of the individual predictions.
+The reason for this wonderful effect is that the trees protect each other from their individual errors (as long as they don’t constantly all err in the same direction).
+While some trees may be wrong, many other trees will be right, so as a group the trees are able to move in the correct direction.
+So the prerequisites for random forest to perform well are:
+ * There needs to be some actual signal in our features so that models built using those features do better than random guessing.
+ * The predictions (and therefore the errors) made by the individual trees need to have low correlations with each other.

 ## Model results
 | Sno  | Normalization | Vectorization |   Algortihm   |   Accuracy   | Precision | Recall | fscore |